Inflectra/spira-documentation/docs/External_Bug_Tracking_Integration/Using Spira with Axosoft 14+.md

 -   **Auto-Map = True
 **With this setting, all users in SpiraTeam need to have the same username as those in Axosoft.
-If this is the case then you do not need to perform the user-mapping task outlined in section 10.2.2.
+If this is the case then you do not need to perform the user-mapping task outlined in [Configuring the User Mapping](#configuring-the-user-mapping).
 This is a big time-saver if you can guarantee that all usernames are the same in both systems.

 -   **Auto-Map = False
-**With this setting, users in SpiraTeam and Axosoft are free to have different usernames because you specify the corresponding Axosoft login for each user as outlined in section 10.2.2.
+**With this setting, users in SpiraTeam and Axosoft are free to have different usernames because you specify the corresponding Axosoft login for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping).

 -   **Custom 01** -- This should contain the **Client ID** value from the Axosoft API Key screen